luster-io/luster-io.github.io/mobile-web-checklist.md

 before it can appear.
 So, for things like hidden menus, it's best to hide them by setting `opacity` to `0` or by translating the item off screen (`translate3d(-9999px, 0, 0)`.
-That way it's painted, loaded on the GPU, and ready to go, and won't have an initial jank, when you pull it onscreen.
+That way it's painted, loaded on the GPU, and ready to go, and won't have an initial jank when you pull it onscreen.

 ###Don't use a custom scroll implementation unless you REALLY need to

   But you shouldn't need to.

-  Unless you're trying to do something crazy fancy like paralax.
-Or you want things to whizz, spin, or spring in as the user scrolls down.
+  Unless you're trying to do something crazy fancy like paralax, or you want things to whizz, spin, or spring in as the user scrolls down.
 However, I've never seen entrance effects or paralax done well on mobile, so be prepared for it not to work out.
 The danger is that not only do your neat effects jank, but your scrolling janks out along with them.

-  There are a few reasons why it wouldn't work.
-Even though you can build scrolling that feels very similar to native with something like Impulse, there are still problems with implementing your own scrolling.
+  Even though you can build scrolling that feels very similar to native with a library like Impulse, there are still problems with implementing your own scrolling.
 One is that you're limiting the length of your content.
 Mobile browsers do some complex things to make scrolling smooth.
-They only load some of the painted content, and asyncronously paint and load the content in.
+For example, they only load some of the painted content, and asyncronously paint and load the content in.
 If you do scrolling yourself, you don't get that.
-Your scrollable area has to fit entirely into GPU memory.
-If it doesn't you're going to have to paint portions of it as you scroll, and there is no way that's going to be smooth.
+Moreover, your scrollable area has to fit entirely into GPU memory, because if it doesn't you're going to have to paint portions of it as you scroll, and there is no way that's going to be smooth.

 ###Prevent user scaling